mcroning/PRProp3D/README.md

 _waist 2_: The waist of beam 2.

-_use plane wave space charge model if appropriate_: For use when using plane wave two beam coupling theory.
+_use plane wave space charge model if appropriate_: For use when modelling plane wave two beam coupling theory.
 Only available for two coupled plane waves  propagating in xz plane with symmetric incidence angles.

 _beam 1 polar angle_: The polar angle of incidence of beam 1, $\theta_1$.
 The definition of the angles is shown in Fig. 14.